PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 GraphIndex forwarding, exact mapping schema, the sole primary caller, the independent PyTorch path, and the full 128-ID/128-owner store.
 Production is unchanged pending the separate mapping-owner extraction.

+The latest checkpoint implements that recurrent-alias mapping owner.
+The raw indexed graph mutation remains uniquely shared by direct TFLite and PyTorch, while a small orchestration module now owns only direct-TFLite's existing one-key integer result.
+The lowerer keeps its compatibility wrapper and sole caller; PyTorch behavior, GraphIndex identity, result schemas, pass order, and the 128-ID/128-owner store are unchanged.
+Focused, affected, and standard sequential gates all pass.